xinshu/Robot/README.md

 screen to change the body pose, some can change from 0 to 360 degrees, some from -90 to 90 degree, some from 0 to 180 degrees.

-d.
-A reference object - an orange sphere is presented to distinguish left and right.
+4. A reference object - an orange sphere is presented to distinguish left and right.